arykalin/spiffe-hackaton/README.md

     SubjAltNameUriRegex: 'spiffe://example.com/*'
     ```
 1. Provide ability to request and manage SPIFFE signing certificates (basically intermediate CAs) via API.
 Since most of the systems
-    which implement SPIFFE have support of exporting external CA we can manage this certificates on TPP\Cloud
+    which implement SPIFFE have support of exporting external CA we can manage this certificates on TPP\Cloud.
+    TODO: test if we can create a valid SPIFFE signing certificate using TPP.
 1. Provide same ability for leaf (client) certificates

+## Integration sceanrios:
+1. Workload API is requesting intermediate CA from TPP\Cloud via vcert
+1. Vcert is runnning on Workload API part and monitor certificates against TPP\Cloud policies
+1. Workload request leaf (client) certificates from TPP\Cloud via vcert

 [2]: https://tools.ietf.org/html/rfc5280#section-4.2.1.